choldgraf/choldgraf.github.io/blog/2022/sphinx-update-config.md

 1. **Define a Sphinx event for `builder-inited`**.
 This will trigger after the builder has been selected, but before the environent is finalized for the build.
    This should be a function that takes a single `(app)` parameter.
+   :::{seealso}
+   See [the Sphinx Core Events documentation](https://www.sphinx-doc.org/en/master/extdev/appapi.html#sphinx-core-events) for more information about Sphinx's events system.
 2. **Grab the `app.config` object**.
 This is the configuration for your build.
    Altering its values will alter Sphinx's behavior.
    However, it has a weird way of being updated...